About Acupuncture and Acupressure

 Meridians are pathways for subtle energy in the body.
 There are 14 meridians (some experts say as many as 20).
 Learn more about the body's meridian system here.

-Chi flows continuously through these pathways -- like blood through our blood vessels -- nourishing, maintaining and restoring all the body’s organ systems.
+Chi flows continuously through these pathways -- similar to blood through our blood vessels -- nourishing, maintaining and restoring all the body’s organ systems.
 However, chi can become blocked, stagnant, deficient, or otherwise imbalanced.

-Along the meridians are some 500 tiny points near the skin surface — acupoints or tsubos — that can be stimulated with needles or physical pressure to balance and restore the flow of energy.
+Along the meridians are some 500 tiny points near the skin surface — acupoints or tsubos — that can be stimulated with needles, physical pressure, or other means to balance and restore the flow of energy.

 • I love Michael Reed Gach's book, Potent Points, and his website, www.acupressure.com.
 It's comprehensive and his explanations are very good.